X00LA/bookmark-divider/README.md

 A browser independent bookmark divider (Google Chrome, Firefox, Safari, Internet Explorer, Microsoft Edge).
 It works perfectly with light and dark themes due to its binary nature.

-You can clone this complex repository or just use the [hosted version on 000Webhost](https://bookmark-divider.000webhostapp.com/).
+You can clone this complex repository or just use the hosted version on [000Webhost](https://bookmark-divider.000webhostapp.com/) or [Github](https://x00la.github.io/bookmark-divider/).

 ---

 ## Use Case

 If you have too many bookmarks it can be easier to just use the favicons.
 But favicons can only be grouped in folders, but that's one additional click.
-Instead of folders you can just bookmark [this page](https://bookmark-divider.000webhostapp.com/) and create as many dividers as you need.
+Instead of folders you can just bookmark [this page](https://bookmark-divider.000webhostapp.com/) or [this page](https://x00la.github.io/bookmark-divider/) and create as many dividers as you need.

   ![Bookmark Bar](md/all.png)